Welcome to this week’s Survival Buzz with an update on preps plus news and announcements from the Backdoor Survival blog. So what’s new this week?

 You can also vote for Backdoor Survival daily at Top Prepper Websites!

 I carry my portable survival kit whenever I leave the house.
 The nice thing about it is that it fits neatly in a pocket, day pack, glove box, or handbag.
 If you are interested in more details or need assistance building your own kit, see 8 Essential Items: The Perfect Portable Survival Kit.

 In the meantime, here are some items you should consider carrying with you as you travel near and afar.

-BIC Classic Lighters (12): A dozen full size BIC lighters at a bargain price with free shipping.
+BIC Classic Lighters (12): A dozen full size BIC lighters with free shipping.
 Don’t forget to test them to ensure they work!

 Paracord Lanyard: I prefer a paracord lanyard over a bracelet because I can use it’s clip to attach my whistle as well as other items that I may want to add from time to time such as a second flashlight, a Swiss army knife, pepper spray, or a flash drive (thumb drive).

 Blocklite Ultra Bright 9V LED Flashlight: One of my readers (James) claimed that these work great.
 So I bought one.
 Then I bought another.
 All told, I have 8 of these spread out in drawers, in my emergency kits, the car, everywhere.

 Kershaw OSO Sweet Knife: This “oh so sweet” knife is solidly built, stainless steel knife that comes razor sharp right out of the package.
 It will pretty much cut through anything the price is amazing.

 Windstorm Safety Whistle: This particular whistle can be heard a long distance away and above howling wind and other competing sounds.
 I love my cheapie whistles but this is the one I would depend on for wilderness survival.